Fact or Fiction? Test Your Knowledge of Online Learning

 - They can work in their industries while they earn degrees.

-- The best online colleges offer helpful student resources and career services.
+- The best online colleges offer helpful student resources and career planning and development.

 5. Are Online Colleges Accredited?